-We live in a world now in 2020 where digital is the whole thing.
-So when people talk about digital marketing, they’re really just talking about marketing.
+We live in a world now in where digital is the whole thing.
+When people talk about digital marketing, they’re really just talking about marketing.

 Ben Ostrower is the Founder and Creative Director of Wide Eye, an award-winning web design and development studio working for purpose-driven organizations from the Democratic Congressional Campaign Committee to the American Cancer Society.
 Prior to founding Wide Eye, Ostrower was a producer of PBS documentaries.